svensson84/aareck/README.md

 [license-github-url]: https://github.com/svensson84/aareck/blob/master/LICENSE

 > **aareck** -- aare check
-> Reports hydraulic and weather data of the most beautiful river in Switzerland, "the Aare".
+> Reports hydraulic and weather data from the most beautiful river in Switzerland named "Aare".

 ## Table of Contents
 1. [About](#about)